malgebary/Azure-Route-Server-MicroHack/README.md

 	`CSR1#conf t`

-	add the following commands one block at a time:
+	add the following commands one block at a time, replace **CSRPublicIP** with the ip you documented in previous step:

 ```
 	crypto ikev2 proposal to-csr-proposal